 Finally, RVQ computes the quantized input as

 where $\hat{\vz}$ is the final hard quantized version of the input $\vz$.

-In this section, we compare the performance of different VQ optimization techniques in the VQ-VAE compression task when quantizing the latent space of VQ-VAE by RVQ.
-We train the VQ-VAE models over $100$ epochs with batch size of $32$ and initial learning rate of $lr=5.5\cdot10^{-4}$ that is halved after $40$ and $70$ epochs.
-In all experiments, we apply RVQ using three different codebooks over four different bitrates of $B=\{12, 18, 24, 30\}$.
-For instance, for the bitrate $30$, we apply RVQ with three quantization stages each with the bitrate of $10$ (or codebook size of $1024$).
+In this section, we compare the performance of different VQ optimization techniques in the VQ-VAE compression task when quantizing the latent space by RVQ.
+We train the VQ-VAE models over $100$ epochs with a batch size of $32$ and an initial learning rate of $lr=5.5\cdot10^{-4}$ that is halved after $40$ and $70$ epochs.
+In all experiments, we apply RVQ using three different codebooks over four different codebook bits $B=\{12, 18, 24, 30\}$.
+For instance, for quantizing with $30$ bits, we apply RVQ with three quantization stages, each with a 10-bit codebook (or codebook size of $1024$).

 \cref{fig:celeba_rvq} and \cref{fig:afhq_rvq} show the quantitative comparison of different VQ optimization techniques when reconstructing the test set images of {\sc CelebA-HQ} and AFHQ, respectively.
 Note that in the plots, the reported value for each metric is the average of that metric over all test set reconstructions and over three different individual runs.
-According to the figures, our proposed DiVeQ and SF-DiVeQ consistently obtain higher SSIM, PSNR and lower LPIPS values than the other methods over different bitrates (except for the SSIM of NSVQ in \cref{fig:afhq_rvq}).
-Furthermore, when increasing the VQ bitrate, the performance gap between our proposed methods and STE is escalated.
-On the other hand, similar to the result for ordinary VQ, the RT performs poorly for low RVQ bitrates, and its performance improves with the increase in bitrate.
+According to the figures, our proposed DiVeQ and SF-DiVeQ consistently obtain higher SSIM, PSNR, and lower LPIPS values than the other methods over different codebook sizes (except for the SSIM of NSVQ in \cref{fig:afhq_rvq}).
+Furthermore, when increasing the codebook size, the performance gap between our proposed methods and STE is escalated.
+On the other hand, similar to the result for ordinary VQ, the RT performs poorly for low RVQ codebook sizes, and its performance improves with the increase in codebook size.